BrenPatF/Sandbox/README.md

 ## Execution Plans and Code Timing

-In performance analysis of SQL and PL/SQL code
+In performance analysis of SQL and PL/SQL code, Oracle provides a number of useful tools, including a package for displaying a query execution plan, and access to CPU and elapsed times.
+The prerequisite modules provide wrappers to facilitate the use of these features.

 ### Getting the SQL query execution plan